SavageCabbagee/Crabada-Bot/README.md

 - Due to async functions(I think), when you swap, you receive the balance message before the swap goes through, should solve this via a .then but have not implemented

 - Same thing can also occur when games are ended and started.
-You can get the start game message before start game
+You can get the start game message before close game